Arrive in Kathmandu

 We offer three options in MOST of our programs:

 Simple and comfortable – These are clean and comfortable hotels.
 As per P&M standard, they fall into a 2-3 star categorization.

 Deluxe – In this option, we offer a mix of charming and deluxe hotels.
 Some of them are heritage palaces, which are now famous contemporary hotels.
 As per P&M standard, they fall into a 4-5 star categorization.

 Luxury – For the ultimate luxury holiday, we have a collection of rustic, chic and stylish hotels combined with laid back indulgence and unmatched amenities.
 These international favorites are the best in the destinations.

-Transport is a very significant part of your trip to Nepal.
+Transport is a very significant part of your trip to Tibet.
 We ensure the quality of the vehicles and the drivers are trained to show you the best landscapes, rural life, by the side of highways, and be attentive to all your requirements.
-The drive in the Himalayan area can be tough, but you will certainly enjoy the journeys with our expert and hospitable drivers.
+The some parts of the drive may be a little tedious than the others, but you will certainly enjoy the journeys with our expert and hospitable drivers.
 All our trips are inclusive of transfers and sightseeing as per the itinerary contracted and we will not surprise you by asking any additional fees for your small wishes.